danielaparker/jsoncons/doc/ref/jsonschema/schema_property.md

 Returns the subschemas for this property

     virtual const jsoncons::uri& schema_location() const = 0;
-Returns the location of the constraint in the JSON Schema.
+Returns the location of the subschemas in the root Schema.